 Rigorous scientific training is the foundation of the UCLA Psychology Ph.D. program.
 As part of this training, the Department encourages student participation in the activities of a number of related departments, schools, or organized research units of the University.
 For instance, the Brain Research Institute, the interdisciplinary Neuroscience and Cognitive programs, the Institute for Social Science Research, and the Neuropsychiatric Institute provide extensive research facilities for interested students.
 The Fernald Child Study Center, moreover, bolsters the department's long-standing commitment to training in childhood learning and behavioral disorders.
 Other departmental resources include the Psychology Clinic.
 Our close working relations with local hospitals (the Veterans Administration), clinics, and institutes provide a unique opportunity for year-round training and research.
 UCLA's exceptionally strong library system (the University Research, Biomedical and Research libraries, among others) perfectly complements the Department's scholarly activities.

-Graduates are prepared for careers in both academic and applied settings including positions at universities and colleges, research and governmental organizations, business and industry, clinics and hospitals, and as professional psychologists.
+Graduates are prepared for careers in both academic and applied settings including positions at universities and colleges, research and governmental organizations and business and industry.

 The Psychology Ph.D. program is one of 18 Ph.D. programs in the biosciences.